🙌 We are on sale today. Hurry while stock lasts! Shop now >

 With full range cutting motion, this knife helps you create clean cuts.
 Another type of butcher knife you can use for breaking down cuts, slicing, or trimming is the cimeter knife.
 The blade of this knife helps you trim fat or make compact cut portions.
 Consider a cleaver knife for cutting bones, dense cartilage, and thick meat.

-Japanese butcher knife (Gyuto) vs. traditional butcher knife: What’s the difference?
+Japanese butcher knife (Gyuto) vs. traditional butcher knife

 Japan is known for creating knives designed for specific tasks and specializations when it comes to functionality and quality.
 The chef’s knife Gyuto is an all-purpose kitchen tool and is ideal for most tasks.